Birthday fishing trip ends in tragedy

 "And I thought to myself, 'What the hell are they doing?'"

-She said about half an hour after seeing the boat she heard the fire brigade, and hoped it wasn't for the fishermen, but then realised that someone was drowning.
+Ms Johnson said about half an hour after seeing the boat, she heard the fire brigade and hoped it wasn't for the fishermen, but then realised that someone may have drowned.

 It was the third time a boat had rolled crossing the bar in recent memory, Ms Johnson said.